-If boaters had a university it would have a Faculty of Firelighting and we'd duke it out in the corridors on 'how it should be done'.
-Here's one way of lighting a long-lasting, low-cost fire in a stove using smokeless coal.
+If boaters had a university it would have a Faculty of Firelighting and we'd duke it out in the corridors with our competing visions of 'how it should be done'.
+Here's one good way of lighting a long-lasting, low-cost fire in a stove using smokeless coal.
 Other opinions are also available.

-- Four or five dry sheets of newspaper, not-too-tightly scrunched up.
+- A small firelighter lump OR three or four dry sheets of newspaper, not-too-tightly scrunched up.

 - A match.